 Once a great inland port and departure town for voyages to the New World, Bristol is today a cutting-edge science centre, historical destination and vibrant student city.
-Recognisable by its landmark Clifton Suspension Bridge, Bristol is also known for its offbeat indie music and arts scene that has delivered famous names such as Massive Attack, the studio behind Wallace and Gromit, and the elusive, mischievous Banksy.
-Taking creativity to new heights, Bristol is a major centre for the aerospace industry and is home to manufacturing company, Cameron Balloons.
-The city is no stranger to hot air balloons, as each August it hosts the Bristol International Balloon Fiesta, one of the largest festivals of its kind in Europe.
+Recognisable by its landmark Clifton Suspension Bridge, Bristol is also known for its offbeat indie music and arts scene that has delivered famous names such as Massive Attack, the studio behind Wallace and Gromit, and the elusive Banksy.
+The city is no stranger to hot air balloons either, as each August it hosts the Bristol International Balloon Fiesta, one of the largest festivals of its kind in Europe.

-Get comfortable and drop off your belongings at Ibis Bristol Centre which has a 5 star review on Euan’s Guide.
-Our reviewer told us that it was a ‘lovely hotel with good sized rooms’ and that they ‘had to look really hard for faults’.
+Get comfortable and drop off your belongings at Ibis Bristol Centre which has a 5-star review on Euan’s Guide.
+One guest told us that it was a "lovely hotel with good sized rooms."

 Cross over the Avon Gorge

-Water slicing its way through the limestone bedrock of England’s south-west coast created the landscape you see today at the Avon Gorge.
-Spanning this steep gouge is the impressive Clifton Suspension Bridge, once the longest and highest bridges of its kind.
-Positioned at a height of 76 metres, a walk across this bridge offers picturesque views of the leafy green gorge and is a must-visit location for sight-seers.
+Don't miss the impressive Clifton Suspension Bridge, once the longest and highest bridges of its kind.
+Positioned at a height of 76 metres, a walk across this bridge offers picturesque views of the leafy green gorge and is a must-visit location for sightseers.
 The bridge is free to walk across, but there is a small toll for car drivers to pass over the gorge.
 The visitor centre offers guided tours of the attraction and is yet to be reviewed.

 Bristol’s music scene